fsyncd/hugo-bootstrap/README.md

 ## Todo

-* Bootstrap Popovers
-* Bootstrap Tooltips
+* Bootstrap Popovers and Tooltips
-* Bootstrap Utilities eg. grid, etc.
+* Forms and input groups

 ## Acknowledgements